determined-ai/determined/onboarding/mlsys/1-gradients.md

 Suppose you have a model that takes days or weeks to train on a single GPU, and you'd like to throw more hardware at it and get it to train faster.

-Any time you train a single model on multiple accelerators, that's called Distributed Training (or "dtrain", in internal company slang).
+Any time you train a single model on multiple accelerators, it's called Distributed Training (or "dtrain", in internal company slang).

 There are a few kinds of dtrain, but we'll focus on data-parallel dtrain, because it's more common, and also it's a straightforward application of averaging gradients together, like we've been doing.

-The basic strategy of data-parallel d-train is you have one worker per accelerator.
+The basic strategy of data-parallel dtrain is you have one worker per accelerator.
 Each worker keeps its own replica of the model.
 Every batch, each worker pulls a batch out of its unique shard of the total dataset.
 Each worker calculates gradients for its batch.
 Then all workers communicate their